 Bottom line, though, seriously, you're going to do AMAZING.
 Bring everything.
 Bring nothing.
 Go naked.
 Who cares?
 You're going to leave with a brand new baby that you MADE!
 I can't wait to hear how it all went.

-Did you have your baby?
-What did you bring?
-What did you wish you brought?
+What's on your hospital bag checklist?
+What did you wish you brought when you were in labor?
 We all want to know!
 Share in the comments!!!

 What To Read Next: